| Early Drinking Onset Increases Lifetime Injury Risk

 leading cause of death for persons aged 1-34 years.
 Approximately one-third of

+unintentional injuries are estimated to be alcohol-related.
 "Our report shows that younger age of drinking onset is associated with

 frequent heavy drinking later in life--not only for persons who are alcohol